 However, if the pairing failure is a matter of user error, there are steps you can take to get your devices happily communicating with each other.

-What you can do about pairing failures
+What you can do about Bluetooth pairing failures

 The process for pairing devices can vary.
-Sometimes, for example, it involves tapping a code into your phone.
-Other times, you can just physically touch your phone to the device you want to pair it with.
-Or in the case of the Bose SoundLink, you only have to hold down a button on the speaker to pair it with a phone.
+Sometimes, for example, it involves tapping a code into your phone or computer.
+Other times, you can just physically touch your phone to the device you want to pair it with (you'll see this option with phones and devices that have NFC, or Near Field Communications, as a feature.
+It's commonly found on Android phones).

 If you’re not sure how to pair a device, refer to its user guide; you can usually find one by searching online.